THE LIST SO FAR.....

 Andy worked at LDDC for three years from July 1985 until July 1988, first in the Ledger Building on the Isle of Dogs and then at Thames House at the eastern end the Royal Docks.
 He was an Administrator and also Assistant to Mel Hague, Director of Operations.

 In 1988 he moved on to some temporary work for major contractors in Docklands followed by a year in the Tower Hamlets Isle of Dogs Neighbourhood Office and a three year stint as Site Administrator and Deputy Public Relations Officer for the contractor building the Limehouse Link.
-After that he worked for three yearas as Office Manager on the Jubilee Line Extension Project site in Rotherhithe Street at Durands Wharf building the tunnels between Canada Water and Canary Wharf and this was extended by another few years to help with the building of Canary Wharf Station and the South Colonnade.
+After that he worked for three yearas as Office Manager on the Jubilee Line Extension Project site in Rotherhithe Street at Durands Wharf building the tunnels between Canada Water and Canary Wharf and this was extended by another few years to help with the building of Canary Wharf Station at South Colonnade.
 He then moved to Channel Tunnel Rail Link where he was

 He still very happily married to his wife Ann.
 They have two daughters now aged 27 and 30.
 They spend as much time as possible aboard their Snapdragon 890 sailing cruiser, exploring the East Coast and the near Continent.
 "Gardening and decorating doesn't get much of a look in" he comments "but sailing is just such a wonderful way to relax!!!!"

-See also Andy's letter
+See also Andy's 2008 letter

 Top of Page